Key takeaways:

 Ip, J. E., et al. (2024).
 Etripamil nasal spray for recurrent paroxysmal supraventricular tachycardia conversion.
 Journal of the American College of Cardiology.

-KalVista.
+KalVista Pharmaceuticals.
 (2024).
 KalVista announces FDA acceptance of new drug application for sebetralstat for oral on-demand treatment of hereditary angioedema.

 Maulden, A. (2022).
 Ignoring the experts: Implications of the FDA's Aduhelm approval.
 American Journal of Law & Medicine.

 Milestone Pharmaceuticals.
 (2024).
-Milestone pharmaceuticals announces FDA acceptance of new drug application for Cardamyst.
+Milestone Pharmaceuticals announces FDA acceptance of new drug application for Cardamyst.

-Mitchell, L. Brent.
-(2024).
+Mitchell, L. B. (2024).
 Paroxysmal supraventricular tachycardia (SVT, PSVT).
-Merck Manuals.
+Merck Manual Consumer Version.

 National Organization for Rare Disorders.
 (2025).
 Hereditary angioedema.